 \paragraph{Packed and unpacked representations}

-In order to naturally encode a null-sum of $\gamma \in \Gamma$, for each face we only store the first two $\gamma$ values: $\gamma_{1,t}$ and $\gamma_{2,t}$.
-This is done without loss of generality---the choice of edges can be arbitrary, except that $e_2$ should follow $e_1$ in the counterclockwise order of the face.
-To work with all three when needed, we define an \emph{unpacking} operator $U$ that reconstructs $\gamma_{3,t}$ as follows:
+In order to naturally encode a null sum of $\gamma \in \Gamma$, in each face we only store the first two $\gamma$ values: $\gamma_{1,t}$ and $\gamma_{2,t}$.
+The choice is made without loss of generality---the choice of edges can be arbitrary, except that $e_2$ should follow $e_1$ in the counterclockwise order of the face.
+To reproduce all three when needed, we define an \emph{unpacking} operator $U$ as follows: